-National Prescription Drug Take-Back Day
+Final National Rx Drug Take-Back Day This Saturday, Sept.
+27th

-On Saturday, April 26, 2014 from 10:00 am – 2:00 pm local time, communities will team up with law enforcement to host the eighth National Prescription Drug Take-Back Day.
-At the last Take-Back Day in October 2013, over 647,211 pounds (324 tons) of unwanted or expired medications were surrendered for safe and proper disposal at over 5,600 sites.
-It was the second-largest collection of medications in seven Take-Back Days.
+On Saturday, September 27, 2014 from 10:00 am – 2:00 pm local time, communities will team up with law enforcement to host the ninth and final National Prescription Drug Take-Back Day.
+At the last Take-Back Day in April 2014, over 780,000 pounds (390 tons) of unwanted or expired medications were surrendered for safe and proper disposal.
+The disposal service is free and anonymous, with no questions asked.

 Prescription medications play an important role in the health of millions of Americans.
 However, expired medications or unused drugs often stay in the back of cabinets for months or even years.
 These expired drugs can pose significant health hazards to toddlers, teens and even family pets.
+Throwing away medications in trash cans or flushing them down the toilet can be a safety and health hazard.
 Some medications are so potent that even one dose could be fatal if accidentally ingested.

 - National Institute on Drug Abuse.
 Monitoring the Future 2013 Survey Results.
 Updated Jan.
 2014.
 Accessed April 13 at http://www.drugabuse.gov/related-topics/trends-statistics/infographics/monitoring-future-2013-survey-results